melparker101/Ovary-IVF-data/README.md

 # Ovary-IVF-data
+Workflow for aligning raw ovary reads.
+Fastq files were taken and a bam file was produced.

+### 1. Merge files
+This was not necessary as the files were already merged.
+### 2. Perform QC
-1. QC was performed on the data.
+QC was performed on the data using FastQC, then MultiQC was run to visualise the results together.
 All files failed on adapter content and also on per base sequence content.
+### 3. Trim files
-2. The files were trimmed using trimmomatic.
+The adapters were removed using trimmomatic.
+No other trimming was necessary (https://sequencing.qcfail.com/articles/positional-sequence-bias-in-random-primed-libraries/).
+### 4. Perform QC on trimmed files
+Step 2 was repeated on the trimmed files to ensure the quality of these is sufficient.